China's national legislature decides on new cabinet lineup

 Related Stories

-- Brief introduction of Zhao Leji -- chairman of 14th NPC Standing Committee

-- Brief introduction of vice chairpersons, secretary-general of 14th NPC Standing Committee
+- Ministers interviewed after 5th plenary meeting of 1st session of 14th NPC

 Copyright © 2023 People's Daily Online.
 All Rights Reserved.